 Sharpen Your Delegation Skills Today

-Too many talented executives delude themselves into believing they can will their organization to become more successful, collaborative, efficient, et cetera.
-However, high performance in organizations doesn’t magically occur just because we want it.
+Too many talented executives believe they can help their organization become more successful, collaborative, efficient, etc. However, high performance in organizations doesn’t magically occur just because we want it.

 businessman carrying a large stone cube and not utilizing effective delegation skills